TheOdinProject/curriculum/ruby_on_rails/assets_and_navigation/importmap.md

 This section contains a general overview of topics that you will learn in this lesson.

-- What are Import maps?
+- What Import maps are.
-- How do Import maps work?
+- How Import maps work.
-- How do you use Import maps?
+- How to use Import maps.
-- What are `pin`s?
+- What `pin`s are.

 ### Import Maps